 20 Wherefore, having this perfect knowledge of God, he could not be kept from within the veil; therefore he saw Jesus; and he did minister unto him.
 (Ether 3:19–20)

 By saying we “know” God lives or we “know” the church is true, we are effectually saying by the definitions in our own scripture that we no longer need faith because we are redeemed from the veil.
-This is a flat out lie, and it’s time we as a church stop promoting it as a cultural practice of both leadership and members.
-It’s a cult practice and it has many negative consequences that cultural Mormons seem to be blind to.
+At the very least, we are reading into our experiences and claiming that they say universal or objective things about truth that they dont, and it’s time we as a church stop promoting it as a cultural practice of both leadership and members.

-This narrow and manipulative understanding of spirituality often backfires.
-The “burning heart” or awakening mind is experienced by members of every religion on earth.
-These experiences typical yield good fruits but can easily be use to manipulate people into cults.
-When we use manipulation techniques to suggest to youth that these spiritual emotions prove the Mormon church is the only true one, these individuals will likely be bitter when they find people of all religions experience them. (see this youtube video for many such examples) Many ancient and modern religions promote better systems to explain the phenomena of spiritualism in terms of activated endocrine glands or spiritual centers attached to the human nervous system. (see this wikipedia article on kundalini) If we wish to align ourselves with “The one true church”, we as a church need to do a better job of helping people understand the differing levels of the kundalini or “burning heart” experience and the relationship between biology and spirituality.
+Much like the intrinsic human experiences of love or infatuation, the “burning heart” or spiritual awakening is experienced by members of most religions.
+These experiences can connect people to a religious tradition and seem to typically yield good fruits but can easily be used to manipulate people into cults.
+When we use manipulation techniques to suggest to youth that spiritual emotions or a burning heart, prove the Mormon church is the only true one, these individuals will likely be bitter when they find people of many, many religions experience them. (see this youtube video for many such examples) Many ancient and modern religions promote better systems to explain the phenomena of spiritualism in terms of spiritual connection, activated endocrine glands or spiritual centers attached to the human nervous system. (see this wikipedia article on kundalini)

-Our current system of gaining a “testimony” is incredibly manipulative.
+Our current system of gaining a “testimony” is manipulative.
 If members or investigators “feel the spirit” during a discussion of Joseph Smith or while reading the book of Mormon, we ask them to accept this as proof that Mormonism is the only true church.
-If they “feel the spirit” while listening to a general conference address, we ask them to accept this as proof that these men are called of god and essentially everything any of them say is the word of god.
-This is synonymous with asking people to kiss someone or hold a baby or view a sunset and then asking them to accept these good feelings as testimony that the LDS church is God’s only true church and thus all its tenets are true.
+If they “feel the spirit” while listening to a general conference address, we ask them to accept this as proof that these men are called of God and essentially everything any of them say is the word of God.
+This is synonymous with asking people to kiss someone or hold a baby or view a sunset and then asking them to accept these good feelings as testimony that the one involved is their only love or that the LDS church is God’s only true church and thus all its tenets are true.
 We need to stop manipulating people into drawing man-made conclusions which aren’t necessarily true, from their very personal spiritual experiences.
-Doing so is actually a form of idolatry—as it entails creating a god in our own image.
 See ‘Is The LDS Church the Only True Church?
 Understanding Religion and Truth‘, for a detailed exegesis on how religious truth relates to religious pluralism and real truth.